 Post surgery care

-After surgery, it is important to rest and minimise your activities, with no lifting or heavy duties for 10-14 days.
-Dr Cope advises patients that there is always some bruising and swelling after the surgery, however wearing an elastic compression garment minimises this.
+After the surgery at one of our Sydney hospitals, it is important to rest and minimise your activities, with no lifting or heavy duties for 10-14 days.
+There is always some bruising and swelling after the surgery, however wearing an elastic compression garment and resting as much as possible after the surgery minimises this.
 After a few days you can wear makeup to help conceal the bruising.

-*Most patients may drive again and return to work within 2-3 weeks after face lift surgery.
-Heavy activities and sport should not be undertaken for one month following the surgery.
+*Most patients may drive again, return to work and sport within 2-3 weeks after facelift surgery.

 Frequently Asked Questions